-It’s no secret that at present, it’s not difficult to move companies between destinations and to take advantage of the fact that individual countries have started to create "competitive advantages" for companies that reside in them.
-In fact, it looks like some countries are targeting the creation of international agreements preventing double taxation of their residents, and others try to reduce taxation as much as possible.
-Guess which countries entrepreneurs are the most successful?
+It’s no secret that at present, it’s not difficult to move offshore companies between destinations and to take advantage of the fact that individual countries have started to create "competitive advantages" for companies that reside in them.
+In fact, it looks like some countries are targeting the creation of international agreements preventing double taxation of their residents, and others try tax optimisation to reduce taxation as much as possible.
+Guess in which countries entrepreneurs are the most successful?

-The term "offshore" term is used to describe a business in a country other than where management and employees are actually located.
+The term "offshore" is used to describe a business in a country other than where management and employees are actually located.
 Sometimes, the term "offshore" is mistaken for "tax haven", but the majority population commonly uses this concept.
 Why can’t we put an equal between them?
 Because a tax haven can be also the country where business takes place - for example, even in your country there are manufacturing companies that have come here on the basis of incentives and virtually don’t pay any taxes.
 Even offshore destinations may, on the other hand, have higher taxation when it offers alternative benefits (such as higher ownership protection than guaranteed in the home country).

 A team of specialists are ready for the most tremendous questions!

-Legal optimisation isn’t based on the fact that some countries "don’t talk" with each other and don’t currently pass on data about tax residents or deposit funds to a foreign bank that is supposed to keep banking secrecy and information about the fact that money is stored in it.
+Legal tax optimisation isn’t based on the fact that some countries "don’t talk" with each other and don’t currently pass on data about tax residents or deposit funds to a foreign bank that is supposed to keep banking secrecy and information about the fact that money is stored in it.
 What has just been described here are the typical examples of tax avoidance, which is illegal in most countries and is something that we definitely don’t recommend.

 The objective of fair and effective tax planning is to find a solution whereby the advantages offered by individual countries are legitimately exploited.
 Therefore, we strongly advise you not to consider offshore optimisation unless you know international law in detail and are familiar with the laws and financial regulations in the destination you’re targeting.